Published: Dec 17, 2015

 A few years after she recorded “Blue,” Joni Mitchell came to one of my parties.
-She was a pleasure to chat with — I was not a fan, and so was not struck dumb by her unexpected appearance.
+She was a pleasure to chat with — I wasn’t a fan, and so wasn’t struck dumb by her unexpected appearance.

 What?
 Not a fan?
 My Lord, Joni Mitchell was huge back then.
 Everybody listened to her!
 Everybody revered her!

 No. “Everybody” didn’t.
 Women did.
 All the women in my circle, anyway.
 They loved Mitchell’s trilly voice, naked lyrics, insistence on independence, her secondary gift as a painter — for them, Joni Mitchell was a role model.

 Maybe I was threatened by such a gifted woman, by such a quicksilver spirit.
 Maybe I had only modest experience with women who operated out of honesty and innocence, maybe I sensed that women who lived like that were beyond me.
 What man would willingly look into a light that bright?
 Not many.
 Not me, anyway.

 But you know how it goes.
 Life beats you up.
 And, eventually, the wind tunnel of experience knocks off your slick charm and easy certainty.
 And then an album that “everyone” was listening to in 1971 makes its way to your ears — 30 years late.